JeremieLitzler/journal/docs/2023/09/gardening-in-2022-2023/README.md

 - With the girls, we planted about 50-60 garlic cloves a little bit everywhere I could think of.

+==February 12th, 2023==

+- The last few days were quite cold (down to -4 °C) and the garlic, even the ones not covered, are doing well.

 ## Broad beans

 ==November 13th, 2022==